DefElement: an encyclopedia of finite element definitions: Defining finite elements

 In boundary element applications, elements defined on the barycentric dual grid are commonly used when constructing operator preconditioners \cite{bc}.
 The barycentric dual grid is constructed from a triangular cell by (i) barycentrically refining each cell (by connecting each vertex with the midpoint of its opposite edge) then (ii) forming all the sub-triangles adjacent to a vertex in the unrefined grid into a single cell.
 This process is shown for a small example grid in \cref{fig:barycentric-refinement}.

 Dual elements can be treated as direct finite elements (\cref{def:direct}), as they are defined on physical cells rather than being mapped from a reference cell.
-It is common, however, to define each dual basis function as a linear combination of basis functions on the barycentrically refined grid, where these barycentric basis functions are defined via a Ciarlet elements and mapped from a reference cell.
+It is common, however, to define each dual basis function as a linear combination of basis functions on the barycentrically refined grid, where these barycentric basis functions are defined via a reference-mapped element.

 In \cite{bc}, degree 0 and 1 scalar-valued barycentric dual elements were defined alongside lowest degree $H(\sdiv)$-conforming Buffa--Christiansen elements for triangular cells.